What is the... World

-The WDGHoF is a 501(c)(3) organization dedicated to the promotion of disc golf, its premier pioneers, and players.
-It was founded in 1993 by Lavone Wolfe of Huntsville, AL. Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, currently housed at the International Disc Golf Center in Appling, GA.
+The DGHoF originated and has been dedicated to the promotion of disc golf, its premier pioneers, and players.
+It was founded by Lavone Wolfe at the 1993 World Disc Golf Championships in his hometown of Huntsville, Alabama.
+Lavone also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, currently housed at the International Disc Golf Center in Appling, GA.

 The WDGHoF continues to elect outstanding contributors and competitors annually.
 Each year's class of inductees are nominated and elected by the members of the WDGHoF.
 Criteria for consideration as of 2022:

 -- Candidates must be at least 45 years old as of January 1st of the year of election.